OrbintSoft/yauaa.netstandard/README.md

 To support this porting, don't esitate to contribute to code sending a Pull request

-Otherwise a small payapal donation can also be apreciated [![Donations via PayPal](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/orbintsoft) **Stefano Balzarotti, Author of porting**
+Otherwise a small paypal donation can also be apreciated [![Donations via PayPal](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/orbintsoft) **Stefano Balzarotti, Author of porting**

 Don't forget to be thankful to the original author Nicolaas Basjes, he did most of the effort.